shathaway/kadira-notes/Kadira-Notes.md

 Each meteor project has a hidden **.meteor** directory containing the meteor version to use with the project.
-Invoking the **meteor** command from within a project chooses the proper meteor-tool that provides a compatible runtime.
+Invoking the **meteor** command from within a project chooses the proper meteor-tool that provides the version specific runtime.
 Meteor packages are cached in your login **~/.meteor/packages** directory with references from your meteor project build directory.